Scanning with the CodeLogic .NET Agent (Docker)

 Tip

-You can copy and paste the code snippet directly into your Jenkins file.
+You can copy and paste the command directly into your Jenkins file.

 analyze an application, omit the -d option if no database is utilized